AusterweilLab/snafu-gui/README.md

 # snafu

-GUI for semnet package (though much less extensive).
-This is the development version, it does not include `nwjs` required to run, nor does it include `semnet` binaries (you must download the `semnet` package separately and place the `rw` folder in `/py`).
-Actually that sounds complicated, why don't you just use the web version at http://alab.psych.wisc.edu/snafu?
-Or if you really want the desktop version, e-mail me at zemla at wisc dot edu for help.
+SNAFU is a Python library for analyzing verbal fluency data and estimating networks from fluency data (see https://github.com/AusterweilLab/snafu-py).

+This repo hosts the code for a graphical front-end to the Python library.
+You probably are looking for the pre-packaged version of the GUI available at http://alab.psych.wisc.edu/snafu.
+This repo is primarily for people who want to contribute to the GUI code (i.e., make changes to it).

+To run this code from source, you will need to install snafu for Python (link above) as well as nw.js (http://hwjs.io).
+Neither are included in this repo.

-_Support for this research was provided by NIH R21AG0534676 and the Office of the VCGRE at UW- Madison with funding from the WARF._
+Support for this research was provided by NLM T15LM007359, NIH R21AG0534676 and the Office of the VCGRE at UW- Madison with funding from the WARF.